Zzzzzzzack/StarshipsDemo/README.md

 This demo also considered the Persistence structure for future use

 - ZKPersistenceProtocol
-This protocol defines all the Persistence related methods: save, update, delete and fetch.
+This protocol defines all the persistence related methods: save, update, delete and fetch.
-It has an associated type, so each of the implementation should only handles one data type, make the structure clear, easy to use and maintainable.
+It has an associated type, so each of the implementations should only handles one data type.

 ```swift
 /// A type to handle the persistence for specific data type